SwindleR-b/CS2-HudSay/README.md

 _cs2/addons/counterstrikesharp/config/plugins/HudSay/HudSay.json_

-- You can use this config setting to replace the in-game sound with another sound.
-You can even add a sound you've downloaded from the workshop (e.g., sound/xxx/xxx.wav).
-Additionally, you can customize settings such as ChatTag, color options, HUD message display duration, and more.
+- You can make any desired adjustments to this configuration file and customize it to suit your needs.

 ---